magicdrive/ark/README.md

 go install github.com/magicdrive/ark@latest
 ```

-You can install enma using `homebrew`:
+You can install ark using `homebrew`:

 ```bash
 brew install magicdrive/tap/ark
 ```

-Alternatively, you can download a pre-built binary from the [Releases page](https://github.com/magicdrive/enma/releases).
+Alternatively, you can download a pre-built binary from the [Releases page](https://github.com/magicdrive/ark/releases).

 ### 2. Generate ark_output.txt